backtestjs/command-line/README.md

 Whenever you create a new strategy, modify the `properties` structure of an existing one, or delete an existing strategy, you need to run the `🌀 Scan Trading Strategies` CLI command.

-There’s no need to stop or restart the backtestjs process if it’s running, or to exit the program.
+There’s no need to stop or restart the backtest process if it’s running, or to exit the program.
 The program will reload the contents of your file with each launch, as long as it’s synchronized.

 Using well-defined or dynamic parameters (instead of constants within your strategy) will allow you to run multiple tests simultaneously.